 In March 1989, Berners-Lee published a paper describing the World Wide Web.
 He designed a digital information network, which he developed in the following years together with his colleagues.
-The paper begins with the sentence: "The WWW project aims to allow links to be made to any information anywhere" (Berners-Lee, 1990)
+The paper begins with the sentence :"he WWW project aims to allow links to be made to any information anywhere"

-His intention to build the WWW was to enable physicists to exchange data, news and documents without the loss of time.
+His intention to build the WWW was to enable particle physicists to exchange data, news and documents without the loss of time.
 But from on the beginning his aim was to extend the WWW to other areas and to connect more servers to the network, servers that would bring in other information.
-This world wide intention was the reason Berners-Lee called his program World Wide Web (first WorldWideWeb) (Mertens, 2011)
+This world wide intention was the reason Berners-Lee called his program World Wide Web (first WorldWideWeb)

 In December 1990, the first web server went online, which he developed in cooperation with Robert Caliau.
-And in August 6th 1991, he invited his colleagues to a discussion forum where they were supposed to click on a hyperlink that led to the first public web server.
+And on August 6th 1991, he invited his colleagues to a discussion forum where they were supposed to click on a hyperlink that led to the first public web server.

-As long as a computer was both, connected to the internet and runs the right software,Berners-Lee's WWW allowed the user to access documents from all computers that work under identical conditions.
+As long as a computer is both, connected to the internet and has the right software,Berners-Lee's WWW allowed you to access documents from all computers that were also connected to the internet and had the right software.
 The program made this connections by hyperlinks and URL (Universal Resource Locato).